International and Foreign Language Education Service

 Advanced Training and Research Division

-Cheryl E. Gibbs is Director, Advanced Training and Research Division (ATRD) in the office of International and Foreign Language Education.
-She provides oversight of grant administration and policy development activities and coordinates a team that administers Title VI institutional and fellowship programs.
-These programs include the American Overseas Research Centers (AORCs), Centers for International Business Education (CIBEs), Language Resource Centers (LRCs), National Resource Centers (NRCs), and the Foreign Language and Area Studies (FLAS) Fellowship program.
+Sarah Beaton is Director, Advanced Training and Research Division (ATRD) in the office of International and Foreign Language Education.
+She coordinates a team that administers Title VI institutional and fellowship programs, including the American Overseas Research Centers (AORCs), Centers for International Business Education (CIBEs), Language Resource Centers (LRCs), National Resource Centers (NRCs), Foreign Language and Area Studies (FLAS) Fellowships, and International Research and Studies (IRS) program.

 International Studies Division

-As an undergraduate, Gary studied political science and French and he completed a French language and international studies program at the L’Universite Laval, in Quebec City, Canada.
-Gary also holds a Master’s degree in public administration.
-Gary has volunteered for the Youth for Understanding Program, served as a member of the National Academies’ Fellowship Roundtable, and he is a member of the World Affairs Council.
+Gary studied political science and French as an undergraduate, completing a French language and international studies program at L’Université Laval in Quebec City, Canada.
+Gary holds a Master’s degree in public administration.
+Gary has also volunteered for the Youth for Understanding Program, and has served as a member of the National Academies’ Fellowship Roundtable and the World Affairs Council.

 Pamela Jefferson Maimer is a Senior Program Officer in ISD.
 Pamela provides programmatic assistance for a number of IFLE’s international education grants and is responsible for overseeing the global Fulbright Hays Doctoral Dissertation Research Abroad (DDRA) program.